District Leadership Committee

-The chair reports the committee’s results in writing to the district governor no fewer than six weeks before the district's Annual Business Meeting.
-The district governor submits the report in writing to all members of the district council at least four weeks before the Annual Business Meeting.
+The chair reports the committee’s results in writing to the district director no fewer than six weeks before the district's Annual Business Meeting.
+The district director submits the report in writing to all members of the district council at least four weeks before the Annual Business Meeting.
 This may be done in the district newsletter or on the district website.
-At the discretion of the district governor, a statement from each nominee outlining their qualifications and abilities to perform the duties of the office may be included with the report.
+At the discretion of the district director, a statement from each nominee outlining their qualifications and abilities to perform the duties of the office may be included with the report.
 Only candidates nominated by the committee may be included in the report.
 A district cannot publish the names of floor candidates with the committee report or in any other district publication.

-The chair of the committee or the district governor notifies candidates nominated for office and reconfirms their willingness to be nominated and their commitment to fulfill the duties of office if elected.
-The chair of the committee or district governor also notifies any candidates who were not nominated and advises them of their eligibility to seek office as floor candidates.
+The chair of the committee or the district director notifies candidates nominated for office and reconfirms their willingness to be nominated and their commitment to fulfill the duties of office if elected.
+The chair of the committee or district director also notifies any candidates who were not nominated and advises them of their eligibility to seek office as floor candidates.
 Additional qualified candidates may be nominated from the floor at the district’s Annual Business Meeting.